-We are redefining Image Analysis research in Dentistry through open systems and sharing.
+Image Analysis in Dentistry through Data Science Open Systems and Sharing

-We work to integrate and share imaging quantitative methodology in Dentistry, supporting patient-specific decision making and assessment of the disease progression via registration of serial images.
-We are currently developing computational algorithms that extend the capabilities of the 3DSlicer open-source technologies.
-We create open-source technologies that facilitate collaboration on data, enable sharing and reuse, and perform our own cutting-edge image analysis of dental and craniofacial data sets.
+We work to integrate and share imaging quantitative methodology in Dentistry, supporting patient-specific decision making and assessment of the disease progression via Data processing, descriptive and predictive modeling, using machine learning approaches.
+We are currently developing algorithms that extend the capabilities of the 3DSlicer open-source technologies.